Analytic bootstrap and Witten diagrams for the ABJM Wilson line as defect CFT$_1$: 1/2 BPS Wilson line and the displacement supermultiplet in ABJM

 Finally, we can consider the two broken translations $\mathsf{P}$ and $\bar{\mathsf{P}}$ in the directions orthogonal to the defect.
 They define the so-called displacement operators

 with charges $[2,3,0,0]$ and $[2,-3,0,0]$ respectively.

 The above construction in general does not uniquely determine the above set of operators.
-Since they are defined as object inserted in the defect and we integrate over the position along the loop, we can add a total derivative with respect to $t$ to the integrand without altering the result.
-This translates into the following modification for an operator $\mathcal{O}(t)$ inserted into the loop:
+Since they are defined as objects inserted in the defect and we integrate over the position along the loop, we can add a total derivative with respect to $t$ to the integrand without altering the result.